-Council appointments are for at least one year, and Council members do not usually serve longer than five years.
-The Council memberships are reviewed annually, to ensure continuing commitment.
-AMA also ensures that the nature and makeup of the Councils accurately reflect the wide diversity of manufacturing, service, technology, government, and not-for-profit organizations in the management community and their demographic composition.
+Council memberships are reviewed annually to ensure continuing commitment.
+AMA also ensures that the nature and makeup of the Councils accurately reflects the wide diversity of manufacturing, service, technology, government, and not-for-profit organizations in the management community and their demographic composition.

-The President of AMA appoints one member of each Council as Council Chairperson for a specified term of two to three years.
-The Chairperson reviews all meeting agendas, leads each Council meeting, and identifies and recommends potential Council members.
+The President of AMA appoints one member of each Council as Council Chairperson.
+The Chairperson creates all meeting agendas, leads each Council meeting, and identifies and recommends potential Council members.

-All Council members have an ongoing relationship with the AMA Vice President of Councils and direct access to the President of AMA and other senior executives.
+All Council members have an ongoing relationship with the President of AMA and other senior executives.

-A Council Chairperson presides over each meeting and, along with AMA staff and other Council members, creates the agenda of topics for each session.
+The Council Chairperson presides over each meeting and creates the agenda of topics for each session.
 Because the topics are of primary concern to the members, discussions are off the record, open and lively.
 As a result, members leave the meetings with a renewed sense of direction and priorities.